-The Central Point, Oregon native is the ninth-ranked recruit in 247Sports‘ 2021 recruiting class.
+The Central Point, Oregon native out of Prolific Prep (Napa, California) is the 16th-ranked recruit in 247Sports‘ 2021 recruiting class and No. 8 overall on ESPN‘s Top 100.
 He holds NCAA offers from Oregon, Gonzaga, UCLA, Arizona, Cal, Georgia Tech, Oregon State, Portland, Tulane, USC, Vanderbilt, and Virginia.
 He’s taken official visits to Gonzaga, UCLA, and Arizona.
-247Sports‘ Crystal Ball predicts Bittle will play college basketball in-state for Dana Altman and the Oregon Ducks.
+247Sports‘ Crystal Ball predicts Bittle will play college basketball in-state for head coach Dana Altman and the Oregon Ducks.

 The skilled scorer shares similarities with fellow 2021 five-star Chet Holmgren.
 Both are slender frontcourt players who can move and shoot like guards.
 Holmgren narrowed his schools down to seven in June.
 Among them is Gonzaga, where his high school teammate Jalen Suggs will be a freshman for the 2020-21 season.

 Bittle was one of three finalists for the 2020 Oregon Sports Award for Prep Male Basketball Player of the Year.
 He won the award over four-star Ben Gregg and Oklahoma football recruit Nate Rawlins-Kibonge.
 Bittle and Gregg faced off in the Les Schwab Invitational in December 2019.
 Crater won 71-54 behind 41 points from Bittle.
 In the summer, Bittle laces them up for West Coast Elite.